Types of warts, causes of their appearance and methods of treatment. Warts on the hands: photos, causes and treatment, how to remove them at home

 Solcoderm - a drug for the chemical destruction of warts

-Salicylic ointment can destroy skin cells Groprinosin - an antiviral drug with immunomodulatory properties Viferon ointment is prescribed to prevent the spread of warts to healthy skin Polyoxidonium - a drug to strengthen immunity
+Salicylic ointment can destroy skin cells Groprinosin - an antiviral drug with immunomodulatory properties Viferon ointment is prescribed to prevent the spread of warts to healthy skin Polyoxidonium - a drug to strengthen the immune system

 Surgical method

-Surgical removal is currently carried out infrequently, since there is modern equipment that makes it possible to eliminate the growth less traumatically.
-Very large formations on the genitals and those that raise doubts about good quality are surgically removed.
-The procedure is performed by a dermatologist.
-The doctor performs local anesthesia, deeply cuts out the wart and applies a cosmetic suture.
-Wound healing takes approximately 2 weeks, leaving a small light scar.
+Surgical removal is currently carried out infrequently, since there is modern equipment that makes it possible to eliminate the growth less traumaticly.
+Very large formations on the genitals and those that raise doubts about their benign quality are surgically removed.
+The procedure is performed by a dermatologist surgeon.
+The doctor administers local anesthesia, deeply cuts out the wart and applies a cosmetic suture.
+The wound takes approximately 2 weeks to heal, leaving a small light scar.

 Cryodestruction

-The method consists in freezing the formation with liquid nitrogen.
-In this case, the water in the wart cells is transformed into ice crystals that destroy the cell walls.
-At the site of cauterization, a blister and a slight inflammation may form, which disappears after a couple of days.
-During this time, healthy skin forms under the bladder.
+The method involves freezing the formation with liquid nitrogen.
+In this case, the water in the wart cells is transformed into ice crystals, which destroy the cell walls.
+A blister and minor inflammation may form at the cauterization site, which goes away after a couple of days.
+During this time, healthy skin forms under the bubble.

-Liquid nitrogen is not used with a strong weakening of the immune system.
-Do not cauterize warts on the face, as small scars may remain.
-After the blister bursts, you need to apply a sterile napkin to this area.
-If young skin is injured, Levomekol ointment can be applied, which will speed up healing.
+Liquid nitrogen should not be used if the immune system is severely weakened.
+Do not burn warts on the face, as small scars may remain.
+After the blister bursts, you need to apply a sterile napkin to the area.
+If young skin is injured, you can apply Levomekol ointment, which will speed up healing.

-It happens that the root of the formation does not die, then re-cauterization is used 2-3 weeks after the first procedure.
+It happens that the root of the formation does not die, then repeated cauterization is used 2-3 weeks after the first procedure.

-Cryosurgery of warts is a very common method of their removal.
+Cryodestruction of warts is a very common method of removing them.

-The method is used for small formations and, if necessary, to conduct a histological examination of the element.
-Electrocoagulation is contraindicated in violation of blood clotting, it is not used during pregnancy and in children.
+The method is used for small-sized formations and, if necessary, conduct a histological examination of the element.
+Electrocoagulation is contraindicated in cases of blood clotting disorders; it is not used during pregnancy or in children.
 The procedure is performed under local anesthesia.
 The wart is removed with a special loop or electric knife, while the vessels are sealed to prevent bleeding.

-After the procedure, a crust forms, under which the healing process takes place.
-It is impossible to tear off the crust on your own, it must be treated with Baneocin powder or a 5% solution of potassium permanganate.
-After 7-10 days, the crust falls off on its own.
-The disadvantage of the method is the likelihood of a residual defect on the skin if a large formation has been removed.
+After the procedure, a crust forms, under which the healing process occurs.
+You cannot pick the crust yourself; it must be treated with Baneocin powder or a 5% solution of potassium permanganate.
+After 7–10 days, the crust disappears on its own.
+The disadvantage of this method is the likelihood of a residual defect on the skin if a large formation has been removed.

 The method is used quite often.
-The procedure consists in a point impact on the wart with a laser beam, which evaporates water from the cells of the formation and seals the smallest vessels that feed the growth.
-A dry crust remains at the site of exposure, which disappears earlier than after a week.
-The advantage of the procedure is simplicity, quick recovery and the absence of scars and pigmentation.
+The procedure involves pinpointing a wart with a laser beam, which evaporates water from the cells of the wart and seals the smallest vessels that feed the growth.
+A dry crust remains at the site of exposure, which disappears in less than a week.
+The advantage of the procedure is its simplicity, quick recovery and the absence of scars and pigmentation.

 The newest method of combating warts is the use of a radio knife.
-The doctor performs the procedure using the Surgitron apparatus - a high-frequency radio wave emitter.
-After anesthesia, the wart is excised in layers or at the same time, while there is no bleeding.
-The method is highly effective, gives an excellent cosmetic result.
+The doctor performs the procedure using the Surgitron device, a high-frequency radio wave emitter.
+After anesthesia, the wart is excised layer by layer or simultaneously, with no bleeding.
+The method is highly effective and gives excellent cosmetic results.

-The prognosis and likelihood of recurrences depend on the state of immunity and the timeliness of the treatment.
+The prognosis and likelihood of recurrent formations depend on the state of immunity and the timeliness of treatment.

 Features of therapy in children and pregnant women

 In children, warts often go away on their own.
-They resort to medical or surgical removal of growths if the warts:
+They resort to medicinal or surgical removal of growths if the warts:

 • widespread;

 In older children, the radio wave method, cauterization with liquid nitrogen, laser removal, and electrocoagulation are used.
-As an anti-relapse treatment, immunomodulating drugs are prescribed: Genferon light, Immunal.
+Immunomodulator drugs are prescribed as anti-relapse treatment: Genferon light, Immunal.

 Video: Dr. Komarovsky about warts in children

-It is not recommended to remove common warts during pregnancy.
-The decision on whether to use radical methods, prescribe medications or apply expectant management before delivery is made by the doctor individually.
+During pregnancy, it is not recommended to remove common warts.
+The decision about whether to use radical methods, prescribe medications, or apply wait-and-see tactics until childbirth is made by the doctor individually.
 Genital warts on the genitals are removed using the radio wave method, cryodestruction or laser.
 Such procedures are carried out after 16 weeks of gestation.

 Preventive measures